 Can you think of a really fat person presenting with acute lower limb ischemia?
 Think of someone whose thigh is twice as normal size.
 Of someone whose, the abdomen lies over the groins and you must pull it upwards with sticky tapes in order to be able to find the femoral arteries.
 This may become a nightmare.
 Even if you manage to find the femoral artery bifurcation, you will definitely struggle to perform a proper embolectomy.
 And even if you successfully perform it, you will probably end with severe wound infections which will keep your patient a long time in the ward.
 So, what can you do?

 It is a difficult case indeed.
-Fortunately there is a solution.
-Read below to find out what you can do to survive (both you and your patient).
+Possibly, there may be a solution.
+Read below to find out what I think you can try.

 First, WHAT NOT TO DO